chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Pro - All of the systems capabilities are brought to bear in an easy way

-  - Con – relative value of diff techniques is uniform – so items with smaller raters will be weaker
+  - Con – relative value of different techniques is uniform – so items with smaller raters will be weaker

 <!-- end list -->